Last week I promised not to do any fact checking on this episode. I have a feeling I’m going to regret that.

 Some lovely shots of Versailles, backed by period-appropriate violin music.
 Nimoy talks about the brilliance of Louis XV’s court.
 Into this court comes Saint Germain.
 Nimoy introduces his genius by saying that he was a great violinist and painter and such a good historian that people thought he must have experienced antiquity personally.

 The re-enactment is nice.
-They have really sweet looking costumes, and while I’m sure they’re not really filming in Versailles, they have managed to find an appropriate set.
+They have really sweet looking costumes.
+I’m sure they’re not really filming in Versailles, but they have managed to find an appropriate set.
 Glad I like this, because it just keeps going.
 Next up is an actor playing Louis XV, reading his thoughts on Saint Germain.
 The actor looks the part, but I’m not sure what accent he’s going for.
 The King (assuming that these are actually his words) claims that Saint Germain removed a flaw from a large diamond.

 The diamond prop was as big as an egg.
 If the French kings had possessed a flawless diamond that size, the issue of the national debt could have been solved and the Revolution possibly averted.
 Just saying.
 The King praises Saint Germain’s scientific skills and claims to have taken chemistry lessons from the man.

 Now Nimoy is telling us that Saint Germaine learned to de-flaw diamonds and transform base metals into gold in India, proving his point with a shot of a Hindu idol.
-He also supposedly possessed the elixir of life.
+Saint Germain also supposedly possessed the elixir of life.
 Nimoy asks how old Saint Germain was, claiming that the count avoided answering.
 Nimoy suggests that Saint Germain could have been two thousand.

 Uh, so if you don’t admit to your age… No, never mind, we’re in the Carpathian Mountains now for some reason.
 Okay, some Prince was overthrown by the Hungarians and his sons were arrested.
 But he might have had another son (Saint Germain) who fled to Florence, and the protection of the Medicis.

 Next up an actor playing Casanova.
 He walks super awkwardly.
 It’s a little thing, but I kind of expect Casanova to strut, you know?
 His accent is amazing, running through French, German and Italian and back again.
 Casanova dismisses Saint Germain as a charlatan.
 Takes one to know one, I guess.
 But he also adds to the strangeness surrounding the count, claiming that he never ate in public.
 Nimoy asks whether ‘small, balanced meals’ were the secret of Saint Germain’s longevity.
 Dude, you said he was two thousand!
-If a ninety year old credited ‘small balanced meals’ for their health, I’d listen, but two thousand?
+If a ninety year old credited ‘small balanced meals’ for their health, yeah, I’d listen.
+But two thousand?

 An actor playing Voltaire manages to hide his shakey accent under a wheezy ‘old man’ voice.
 Good choice!
 He claims that the count’s knowledge of history is too perfect for someone who wasn’t there and thus he must be immortal.

 Urge to check veracity of quote very strong.
 Resisting!
 Resisting!
+That’s a pretty odd thing for Voltaire to have said, unless he was being sarcastic.

 Now the king is saying that Saint Germaine was his agent against the English.
 The way he’s wording it makes it sound very unlike a journal entry.
 He says that his foreign minister tried to arrest Saint Germaine but the count escaped.